mikitsu/buchschloss/doc/scripts.rst

   prefixed with ``'script-data::<script name>::``.
 You may use ``{}`` formatting.
 - ``get_level`` provides access to level names.
 It takes a level number and returns the corresponding name.
+- ``format_date`` provides access to date formatting as configured.
+  It takes a date and resuts the formatted string.

 Configuring scripts
 -------------------